 The Bernard Williams Essay Prize | 2024

-The Institute for Ethics in AI is thrilled to announce the opening of our annual essay contest, exclusively for University of Oxford undergraduates.
-This year, we’re challenging bright minds to delve into a topic at the heart of modern innovation:
+The Institute for Ethics in AI is excited to announce the launch of our annual essay contest.
+This is your opportunity to engage with pressing questions in the world of modern innovation:

 “Is AI a Threat to Human Creativity?”

-The top three finalists will be invited to showcase their essays at an exclusive seminar, where they will have the chance to engage with leading thinkers in AI ethics.
-Following the seminar, the winner and runners-up will be announced.
+Finalist Opportunity: The top three finalists will be invited to an exclusive seminar on Wednesday, December 4th to present their essays and engage with like-minded thinkers in AI ethics.

 2023 Competition Winner